Marcus Alexander is Adjunct Professor of Strategy and Entrepreneurship at London Business School.

 He has contributed to leading news outlets including the BBC, CNN, CNBC, The Times, and the Financial Times.

-Over the last 20 years, Marcus has taught on a wide range of open and tailored programmes at London Business School and other academic institutions.
+Over the last 25 years, Marcus has taught on a wide range of open and tailored programmes at London Business School and other academic institutions including the Danish Technical University, Stockholm School of Economics and the Gordon Institute in Pretoria.
 He was also a tutor at Eliot House, Harvard University.